CardinalNow/TerraformWorkshop/challenges/08-setupterraformenterprise/README.md

 <!-- ![](../../img/2018-04-14-13-21-32.png) -->

 You won't have any "Source" options, so click the "+" button to connect Terraform Enterprise to your source control.
-You will be see the following screen asking you to add a VCS root.
+You will see the following screen asking you to add a VCS root.
 Click the "Add VCS Provider" button to continue:

 ![](../../img/2018-05-11-11-22-22.png)